aaronj1335/aaronj1335.github.com/_posts/2013-07-14-deploying-your-app-to-heroku.md

 ---
 layout: post
-title: "CS373: deploying your app to heroku"
+title: deploying your app to heroku
 author: Aaron Stacy
 category: cs373
 tags: [devops, cs373]
 ---

-# deploying your app to heroku

-{% include byline %}

 in my summer software engineering course we're making a website of information about world crises using [django][]. we were experiencing some trouble with